 Hotel or Accommodation booking.
 We actually booked our accommodation through Airbnb.com We just printed our Airbnb itinerary and submitted it.

 Email confirmation from the FIBA tickets seller.
 We submitted this, but the officer did not take it during the document screening.

 B. The Visa Application Procedure.

 After gathering all the documents above, we went directly to the Chinese Visa Application Service Center during their operating hours.
 We did not book an appointment online.
-Although, they encourage that you do it before going to the center.
-We were just lucky on that day because there were less applicants.
+Although, they encourage that you do it before going to the centre.
+We were just lucky on that day because there were fewer applicants.

 The first part of the process was the document screening.
-They checked every document, removed all staple wires and returned to us the unnecessary documents for example, the flight ticket invoice.
-After that, the security guard assisted us on getting a priority number for the final document screening.
+They checked every document, removed all staple wires and returned to us the unnecessary documents, for example, the flight ticket invoice.
+After that, the security guard assisted us in getting a priority number for the final document screening.

 The final document screening was simple.
 The officer took all documents and original passports.
 He encoded our details in their database and gave us a collection receipt.
 At this point, we did not pay anything.
 He told us to come back after one week.

 My husband went alone to the Chinese Visa Application Service Center for the payment and passport collection procedures.
 We really did not have an idea if our application was approved or not.
 After arriving in the office, he took a priority number to be able to approach the officer who did the final screening of our document.
 The officer instructed him to go to the next floor up to pay RM400.00 for the two visa applicants.
 So my husband paid the visa fees, he came back to the officer’s window, gave him the payment, and the collection receipts.
 The officer gave our passports and there we got our first-ever Chinese visa category L for tourists!